Laurettta/E-commerce-API/README.md

 This project is a Product and Order Management System developed using Spring Boot, designed to provide a RESTful API for managing products and processing orders.
-The system leverages MySQL as the database and includes comprehensive documentation using Swagger/OpenAPI for ease of use.
+The system leverages MySQL as the database and includes comprehensive documentation using Swagger for ease of use.